jukefr/francinette_reborn/README.md

 Old one seems unmaintained, we go again.

+Known Bugs: bonus part of libft-war-machine feel free to make a PR

 An easy to use testing framework for the 42 projects.

 Use `francinette` or `paco` inside a project folder to run it.